ehamiter/ipython-book/src/ipython-config.md

 "${EDITOR:-vi}" ~/.ipython/profile_zagnut/ipython_config.py
 ```

 This file is over 1,000 lines of code, so there's a lot to take in— we'll focus on a handful of things that are practical and help tailor your IPython experience.
+After we've explored the settings in this chapter, I encourage you to dive deep into the file for other settings.
+Experiment with logging, interacting with `matplotlib`, `numpy`, and [Jedi integration](https://jedi.readthedocs.io/en/latest/) if those are in your wheelhouse.